 - Developing recommendations for future service delivery in a workshop involving regional legal assistance services.
 The workshop will reflect on the regional evidence to develop agreed areas for future service development and the allocation of resources.

-This framework is a draft outline of the questions that will be considered at the 3 stages of the planning process:
+This framework is an outline of the questions that are considered at the 3 stages of the planning process: